 Wekiwa Springs State Park – Apopka

 So many of us know about Wekiwa Springs, an oasis that sits outside of the major tourist areas.
 The natural cold spring offers a refreshing burst of coolness on those hot summer days.
-However, did you know that aside from the usual camping grounds, there are two campsites within the park that can only be accessed by water?
+However, did you know that aside from the usual camping sites in Central Florida, there are two campsites within the park that can only be accessed by water?

 Otter Camp and Big Buck Camp sit on the banks of Rock Springs Run which can be reached from one of the liveries along the Wekiva River or from within Wekiwa Springs State Park.
 At Otter Camp, nestle close as your legs dangle from a large tree branch hanging over the water before snuggling by the campfire.
 Both sites are considered primitive camping and include a fire ring and benches only.
 All supplies will need to be carried in and out by you.
 Primitive campsites are $5/person/night plus tax.
 Pets are permitted as long as owners follow the pet policy guidelines.